kabiru254/Chapter_7_Flask_Templates/README.md

 # reviewing flask structure

-- create all needed files
-- create and activate a virtual environment
-- install your applications
-- start the flask server
+- using user authentication
-- used flask-wtf to design a web form
+- learning to restrict access
+- working on an assessment with flask-wtf
+- using flask migrate